algosup/2024-2025-project-3-quickest-path-team-8/documents/technical_specifications/technical_specifications.md

 #### Overview

 The data validation tool ensures the integrity and usability of the dataset before it is integrated into the system.
-This includes validating format, removing duplicates, and ensuring graph connectivity.
+It implements the criteria defined in **4.3** and automates error detection and logging.

 #### Workflow